 Financial Concerns During and After Cancer Treatment

-Treatment for cancer can bring about many financial concerns.
-Treatment and medications are expensive - even with insurance, trips to the cancer center add up in gas and parking costs, and if you aren't able to work your income is also affected.
+Treatment for cancer can bring about many financial changes and concerns.
+Treatment and medications are expensive - even with insurance.
+Trips to the cancer center add up in gas and parking costs.
+If you aren't able to work your income is also affected.
 This article provides some guidance for dealing withcommon financial concerns.
 Ask to speak with a social worker or financial counselor at your cancer center for help with your specific situation.

 Taking stock of your insurance coverage